|Nutrition Facts (per serving)|

 Gather all of the ingredients together and preheat your oven to 375 degrees.

-In a stand mixer or in a mixing bowl with hand beaters, beat the egg whites with cream of tarter (if using) on high until medium stiff peaks form.
+In a stand mixer or in a mixing bowl with hand beaters, beat the egg whites with cream of tartar (if using), and xanthan gum (if using), on high until medium-stiff peaks form.

 Add almond flour, coconut flour, baking powder, salt, and sweetener (if using) into a large mixing bowl.
 Whisk well, making sure to break up any clumped together bits of almond or coconut flour.